oliver-kriska/expert/pages/glossary.md

 A behaviour responsible for reading, writing, serializing, and deserializing messages between the LSP client and Lexical language server.

-The behaviour is defined in `Lexical.Server.Transport`, with the implementation for stdio in `Lexical.Server.Transport.StdIO`.
+The behaviour is defined in `Expert.Transport`, with the implementation for stdio in `Expert.Transport.StdIO`.

 ### The Translatable protocol and Translation modules

 The `Lexical.Completion.Translatable` protocol specifies how Elixir language constructs (such as behaviour callbacks) are converted into LSP constructs (such as [completion items](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#completionItem)).

-See `Lexical.Server.CodeIntelligence.Completion.Translations` for various implementations.
+See `Expert.CodeIntelligence.Completion.Translations` for various implementations.

 ### Code Mods